 [ME] This course will survey the history of Israel from the pre-state origins of Zionism in the late nineteenth century to the present.
 It will explore political, military, social and cultural history.
 We will seek a better historical understanding of many of Israel’s ongoing challenges, such as the place of religion in civil life, the state’s relation to world Jewry, and the Arab-Israeli conflict.
 We will pay special attention to contested identities and inner debates within Zionism and Israel, highlighting different and occasionally opposing visions of a Jewish homeland.
 In addition to historical documents and books (non-fiction and fiction), we will rely on the growing wealth of Israeli documentary films.
 Two class meetings per week.

-2015-16: Not offered
+2017-18: Not offered

 This course offers an opportunity for history majors to reflect upon the practice of history.
 How do we claim to know anything about the past at all?
 How do historians construct the stories they tell about the past from the fragmentary remnants of former times?
 What is the connection of historians’ work to public memory?
 How do we judge the truth and value of these stories and memories?
 The course explores questions such as these through readings and case studies drawn from a variety of places and times.
 Two class meetings per week.

-(Offered as HIST 319 [c], ASLC 320 [WA] and RELI 322.)
-Conceptions of the religious and the secular that continue to resonate today assumed global significance in the course of the nineteenth century as colonial empires and nascent nation-states negotiated how they would govern heterogeneous populations and interact with each other.
+(Offered as HIST 319 [c], ASLC 320 [WA] and RELI 322) Conceptions of the religious and the secular that continue to resonate today assumed global significance in the course of the nineteenth century as colonial empires and nascent nation-states negotiated how they would govern heterogeneous populations and interact with each other.
 Drawing on scholarship from a number of disciplines that historicize the categories of religion and secularity, this course will examine the political function of the religious and the secular as conceptual and regulatory categories in the 19th century.
 Colonial administrations, for example, employed the conceit of secularism to neutralize religious difference while individuals and communities attempted to reform and modernize local traditions as “religion” in order to navigate global hierarchies.
 We will begin with a historiographic and theoretical survey, covering topics that include the academic creation of “World Religions,” the politics of conversion within the British Empire, and the discourse of Orientalist spiritualism.
 The second half of the course will apply these historiographic and theoretical concerns to East Asia and Japan in particular.
 Requirements will include two topical essays and one longer paper entailing modest research.
 Two class meetings per week.

 Limited to 15 students.
 Not open to first-year students.
-Omitted 2016-17.
-Professor Ringer.2015-16: Offered in Fall 2015
+Omitted 2017-18.
+Professor Ringer.2017-18: Not offered

 (Offered as HIST 321 [EUP] and EUST 321) The economic history of pre-modern Europe is usually understood as the singular and exceptional rise of the first modern economy.
 Yet recent research in economic history and shifts in the world economy have provided new perspectives to reconsider the rise of the European economy.
 From this long-term and global viewpoint, the story of Europe’s economic take-off becomes the remarkable story of a backwater that became mainstream.
 How was Europe able to reposition itself from a periphery of the Eurasian economy to a central node of the global economy?
 What drove Europeans further and further into the East and how did their incursion disrupt previous trade networks and practices?
 How did the exports and imports of Europe change as their relation to the world economy changed?
 By considering these questions, the course will cast the familiar histories of the rise of the Carolingians, the course of the Crusades, and the Age of Discovery in new light.
 We will situate the economic take-off of Europe in the context of the transformation of the world economy.
 Course materials will include past travel logs, eyewitness reports, and customs receipts, as well as the analysis and synthesis of modern historians.
 Two class meetings per week.